-All OHC research fellows are expected to give one off-campus public presentation of their work to a non-academic audience within one year of their fellowship term.
+All OHC research fellows are required to give one off-campus public presentation of their work to a non-academic audience within one year of their fellowship term.
+Fellows should notify the OHC when they schedule their talk to coordinate publicity and ensure that the OHC knows the fellowship requirement is fulfilled.
 Below is a list of some possible off-campus venues.
 It is not comprehensive.
 We welcome proposals for alternate venues.

 Osher Lifelong Learning Institute: This is a popular choice for OHC fellows.
 The speaker usually presents for 50 minutes, takes a 10 minute break, then either presents some more or opens it up to questions.
 Contact: Beate Galda at firstname.lastname@example.org.
 For more information about OLLI and to browse their offerings, visit their website at https://osher.uoregon.edu.